Iran top diplomat urges Biden to return to nuclear deal | Law-Order

 Iran top diplomat urges Biden to return to nuclear deal

 Iran retaliated by breaching the terms of the accord in a step-by-step response.
-Last month, it resumed enriching uranium to 20% at its underground Fordow nuclear plant - a level it achieved before the accord.
+Last month, it resumed enriching uranium to 20% - a level it achieved before the accord.
 Biden has said that if Tehran returned to strict compliance with the pact, Washington would follow suit and use that as a springboard to a broader agreement that might restrict Iran's missile development and regional activities.

 On Monday, Zarif hinted at a way to resolve the impasse over which side moves first, by saying the steps could be synchronized.